GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/core.md

 ## Spring Cloud GCP Core

-Each Spring Cloud GCP module uses `GcpProjectIdProvider` and `CredentialsProvider` to get the GCP project ID and access credentials.
+Each Spring Cloud GCP module uses `GcpProjectIdProvider` and `CredentialsProvider` to get the Google Cloud project ID and access credentials.

 Spring Cloud GCP provides a Spring Boot starter to auto-configure the core components.